$p$-adic Waldspurger Formula for Non-split Primes and Converse of Gross--Zagier and Kolyvagin Theorem: Introduction

-The deep relation between special values of $L$-functions and arithmetic objects is a central problem in number theory.
+The deep relations between special values of $L$-functions and arithmetic objects constitute a central problem in number theory.
 Let $p$ be a prime number.
-The famous Bloch-Kato conjecture \cite{BK} predicts that for a motive whose $p$-adic realization is $\rho$, the rank of its $p$-adic Selmer group is equal to the vanishing order of the $L$-function $L(\rho^\vee(1),s)$ at $s=0$.
-This conjecture is still wide open in general.
+The famous Bloch--Kato conjecture \cite{BK} predicts that for a motive whose $p$-adic realization is $\rho$, the rank of its $p$-adic Selmer group is equal to the vanishing order of the $L$-function $L(\rho^\vee(1),s)$ at $s=0$.
+This conjecture remains open in general.

-Suppose $\rho$ is the motive associated to an elliptic curve $E$ over $\mathbb{Q}$, the converse of the Gross-Zagier and Kolyvagin theorem is an important special case predicted by the Bloch-Kato conjecture and states that if the rank of the Selmer group is $1$, then the vanishing order of its $L$-function is exactly $1$.
-In the case when $E$ has no complex multiplication, the result is proved by Skinner \cite{Skinner} under the assumption of finiteness of the $p$-part of Shafarevich-Tate group $\Sha_E$, and also by Zhang \cite{Zhang} when $E$ is ordinary at $p$.
-These assumptions are removed later by the work of the author \cite{WAN} and Castella-Wan \cite{CW} by using anticyclotomic Iwasawa theory.
-This converse theorem has important arithmetic implications including average analytic rank of elliptic curves and the result of Bhargava-Skinner-Zhang that at least $66$ percent of elliptic curves satisfy the rank part of BSD conjecture.
+When $\rho$ is the Galois representation associated to an elliptic curve $E$ over $\mathbb{Q}$, the converse of the Gross--Zagier and Kolyvagin theorem is an important special case predicted by the Bloch--Kato and BSD conjectures: if the Selmer rank of $E$ is $0$ or $1$, then the vanishing order of $L(E,s)$ at $s=1$ is exactly $0$ or $1$ respectively.
+We focus on the rank $1$ case.

+When $E$ has no complex multiplication and $p$ is odd, the result is proved by Skinner \cite{Skinner} under the assumption of finiteness of the $p$-part of the Shafarevich--Tate group $\Sha_E$, and also by Zhang \cite{Zhang} when $E$ is ordinary at $p$.
+These assumptions are removed later by the work of the second author \cite{WAN} and Castella--Wan \cite{CW} by using anticyclotomic Iwasawa theory.
+This converse theorem has important arithmetic applications, including results on the average analytic rank of elliptic curves and the result of Bhargava-Skinner-Zhang \cite{BSZ} that at least $66\%$ of elliptic curves satisfy the rank part of the BSD conjecture.